AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `ha_insane_mode_az` (Optional) AZ of subnet being created for Insane Mode Spoke HA Gateway.
 Required for AWS if insane_mode is enabled and ha_subnet is set.
 Example: AWS: "us-west-1a".
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if HA is enabled (ha_subnet is set).
 Example: "t2.micro".
 * `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
 If no value is given, a new eip will automatically allocated.
 Only available for AWS.
 * `enable_snat` - (Optional) Specify whether enabling Source NAT feature on the gateway or not.
 Please disable AWS NAT instance before enabling this feature.
+Currently only supports AWS(1) and ARM(8).
 Valid values: true, false.
 * `snat_mode` - (Optional) Valid values: "primary", "secondary" and "custom".
 Default value: "primary".
 * `snat_policy` - (Optional) Policy rule applied for "snat_mode" of "custom".
   * `src_ip` - (Optional) A source IP address range where the policy rule applies.